 Sandeep Nandivada is an associate in the Litigation Department of Morrison & Foerster’s Washington, D.C. office.
-Sandeep’s practice focuses on civil litigation and complex internal investigations, as well as government contracts compliance, including matters related to cybersecurity and data breaches.
+Sandeep’s practice focuses on civil litigation, complex internal investigations, and government contracts compliance, including matters related to cybersecurity and data breaches.

 Sandeep’s civil litigation practice focuses on bid protests before the Government Accountability Office, U.S. Court of Federal Claims, and the Small Business Administration Office of Hearings and Appeals.
 He has litigated protests across an array of subject matters—including cloud computing, space launch, traditional defense procurements, professional services, and healthcare.
 Sandeep also has significant experience assisting clients with requests for equitable adjustments, claims, and subcontract disputes.

 Sandeep also has extensive experience conducting investigations with False Claims Act, Anti-Kickback Statute, Procurement Integrity Act, and suspension and debarment implications.
-He has advised clients regarding procurement fraud, anti-corruption, procurement integrity, defective pricing, and export control issues, and has assisted clients with mandatory disclosures required under the FAR.
+He has advised clients regarding procurement fraud, anti-corruption, procurement integrity, defective pricing, cybersecurity, and export control issues, and has assisted clients with voluntary and mandatory disclosures required under the FAR.
 Sandeep also was seconded to Northrop Grumman as Investigations Counsel.

-In addition to his litigation and investigation practices, Sandeep regularly advises clients on FAR and DFARS compliance issues, including commercial item contracting, Buy American Act and Trade Agreements Act compliance, and organizational conflicts of interest.
+In addition to his litigation and investigation practices, Sandeep regularly advises clients on FAR and DFARS compliance issues, particularly issues related to cybersecurity, commercial item contracting, Buy American Act and Trade Agreements Act compliance, and organizational conflicts of interest.
 He also works with clients to evaluate and develop ethics and compliance programs.

 Sandeep has been named a “Rising Star” in 2020 by Law360 and National Law Journal, as well as DCA Live in 2018.
 He also has been named by Best Lawyers as “One to Watch.”
 He is active in the American Bar Association’s Public Contract Law Section, currently serving as Vice-Chair of the Procurement Fraud and False Claims Committee.

 Sandeep graduated With Honors from the George Washington University Law School, where he was Editor-In-Chief of The George Washington Journal of Energy and Environmental Law, Vice President of Internal Competitions for the Moot Court Board, a legal writing fellow, and a member of the Alternative Disputes Resolution Board.
 He received his undergraduate degree from Cornell University with Distinction in all Subjects in History.